 FAQs

-1. How many people work part time in Finland in 2025?
+1. How many hours can students work part time in Finland?

 2. What sectors are best for part-time work?